byuccl/ddr_rowhammer/beam-test/test_scripts/readme.md

 * Stopped DDR CTRL again to move process onto a screen (named DDRCTRL).
 Started again at 19_51_03.
 This was accidently killed when existing screen with Ctrl-k (instead of Ctrl-a d)
 * Started DDR CTRL again again at 19_52_43 (screen DDRCTRL)
 * Stopped DDR data to (1) move it to a screen and (2) turn on JCM scrubbing.
 DDRDATA.
 Started again a few times for debugging (ignore incomplete versions).
 Some had read data.
 The long one is 20_33_44.
 Couldn't get JCM scrubbing working and moved on.
 * Stopped rowhammer to add screen and simplify log.
-Restarted with screen ROWHAMMER at
+Restarted with screen ROWHAMMER at 20_36_46
+* DDRCTRL crashed at 9:39 pm.
+Restarted.
+Need to review and figure out what happened.
+Something goofy happened when I tried to restart it.
+Restarted again.

 * Run TMR CTRL DDR through the night (see if any errors in the morning)
+*

+## 12/17/2022:

+* Arrival:
+  * DDRCTRL crashed (same JCM problem as yesterday)
   *